| | | | | Learning

 Girls:

-4 same dark green print with diamond shape and emblem
+4 individually designed outfits4 same dark green print with diamond shape and emblem

 2. When given the word, bring them